neftjs/neft/request.coffee.md

 *String* Request::type
 ----------------------

-This property describes expected response type.
+Describes the expected response type.

 It's used in the server-client communication.
-In most cases, a server returns an HTML document for a crawler, but client (which renders documents on his own) expects a clean JSON response.
+In most cases, a server returns a HTML document for a crawler, but client (which renders documents on his own side) expects a clean JSON response.
 That's why, these two requests have the same uri, but different expected types.

 It refers to one of the *Request.TYPES* values.